bridgetownrb/bridgetown/bridgetown-website/src/_docs/datafiles.md

 ## The Data Folder

 The `_data` folder is where you can save YAML, JSON, or CSV files (using either the `.yml`, `.yaml`, `.json` or `.csv` extension), and they will be accessible via `site.data`.
-In Bridgetown 0.21 and later, any files ending in `.rb` within the data folder will be evaluated as Ruby code when using the Resource content engine.
+Also, any files ending in `.rb` within the data folder will be evaluated as Ruby code with a Hash formatted output.

 ## The Metadata File